 Experiencing fear or panic is perfectly normal in certain situations.
 For example, if you were to walk into a room and found yourself face-to-face with a tiger, the heightened sense of fear – and the accompanying adrenaline rush – will ensure you get out of the room as quickly as possible.

 Adrenaline is a hormone released by the adrenal glands and its major purpose is to prepare the body for fight or flight.
 However, anxiety sufferers experience the same feeling at times when it has no practical use.
 Consequently, it can negatively affect your ability to function in everyday life.
 For example, holding down a job or maintaining relationships can be very difficult.

 For persistent anxiety sufferers, their adrenal glands are constantly releasing the hormone even at times when it’s not needed.
 This can lead to physical symptoms such as tiredness, heavy sweating, insomnia and muscle tension.

-Our expert team at Asana Lodge provides anxiety treatment in London.
-We understand that every anxiety sufferer is different and requires a treatment programme tailored to their specific needs.
+Our expert team at Asana Lodge provides anxiety and addiction treatment in London as a dual diagnosis treatment.
+We understand that every anxiety and addiction sufferer is different and requires a treatment programme tailored to their specific needs.

 There is a range of different anxiety disorders, including: